msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

-# ElementaryOS 7.1:
+# Elementary OS 7.1:

 ## Starting point
-ElementaryOS 7.1 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and on VirtualBox with 25 GB hard disk while on HyperV it had a dynamically resizing hard disk.
+Elementary OS 7.1 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and on VirtualBox with 25 GB hard disk while on HyperV it had a dynamically resizing hard disk.
 Both installations were configured with default settings and the Elementary OS desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.